How to Move an Image to the Front or Back in Google Docs

 Published by Nyau Wai Hoe - Updated on

-Want to make your Google Docs document look more interesting?
-Adding images is a great way to do that.
+If you want to make your Google Docs document look more interesting, you can add some images within the text.
 But sometimes, you might want those images to be on top of the text or behind it.
-Luckily, Google Docs lets you easily decide which goes where with something called “Text Wrapping”.
-Let’s walk through how to use this handy feature.
+Fortunately, Google Docs lets you easily decide which goes where with something called “Text Wrapping”.
+This guide will show you how to use this feature.

 Also see: How to Print Front and Back on Google Docs (Double-Sided)